Sousastep/sousastep/.github/README.md

 4. [Download Black Octopus Sound's](https://blackoctopus-sound.com/product/free-1gb-of-black-octopus-samples/) excellent free samples and place `Black Octopus Sound - Free Samples Bundle` into `~/Documents/Max 8/Projects/sousastep/SousaFX/default/SousaPlayback template Project/Clips/`

-5. For thoughtful quotes whenever SousaFX boots, download [oblique-strategies](https://github.com/zzkt/oblique-strategies) to `~/Documents/Max 8/Projects/sousastep/default/`

-6. [Sonobus](https://sonobus.net/#download), for networked jamming with folks in the same continent.
+5. [Sonobus](https://sonobus.net/#download), for networked jamming with folks in the same continent.

-7. [Jamtaba](https://github.com/elieserdejesus/JamTaba/releases), for networked jamming with folks in different continents.
+6. [Jamtaba](https://github.com/elieserdejesus/JamTaba/releases), for networked jamming with folks in different continents.

 > [!NOTE]
 > Sonobus or Jamtaba may be placed in SousaPlayback's "NETWORK" track.

-8. [Kilohearts Essentials](https://kilohearts.com/products/kilohearts_essentials) "A free collection of extremely useful effects."
+7. [Kilohearts Essentials](https://kilohearts.com/products/kilohearts_essentials) "A free collection of extremely useful effects."

-9. [Melda Production](https://www.meldaproduction.com/MFreeFxBundle) "The biggest and the most powerful free plugins pack available."
+8. [Melda Production](https://www.meldaproduction.com/MFreeFxBundle) "The biggest and the most powerful free plugins pack available."

-10. [Why Reaper](https://whyreaper.com/plugins-resources/) "free and/or inexpensive resources for professional computer-based music production"
+9. [Why Reaper](https://whyreaper.com/plugins-resources/) "free and/or inexpensive resources for professional computer-based music production"

-11. [ToneLib BassDrive](https://tonelib.net/tl-bassdrive.html) (free) "Designed based on the famous pedal bearing the same name, TL BassDrive is ready to unleash the true power of the lowest guitar frequencies."
+10. [ToneLib BassDrive](https://tonelib.net/tl-bassdrive.html) (free) "Designed based on the famous pedal bearing the same name, TL BassDrive is ready to unleash the true power of the lowest guitar frequencies."

-12. [Valhalla Super Massive](https://valhalladsp.com/shop/reverb/valhalla-supermassive/) (free) "ValhallaSupermassive has been designed from the ground up for MASSIVE delays and reverbs."
+11. [Valhalla Super Massive](https://valhalladsp.com/shop/reverb/valhalla-supermassive/) (free) "ValhallaSupermassive has been designed from the ground up for MASSIVE delays and reverbs."